Impact of Information on Quantum Heat Engines: Maximum Landauer efficiency

 \subsection{Coarse-grain measurement}

 The picture gets considerably more complicated when coarse-grain measurements are considered.
-As will become clearer with the examples below, the ergotropy extraction unitaries $\bar U_\alpha, \alpha =1 \dots K<d$ do not all send the state of the system to one and the same state $\rho'_\alpha$ in coarse-grained measurement, nor generally extract energy from all baths $i=1 \dots N$.
-Thus, Eq. (\ref{eq:top-eta-L-fine}) does not apply in this case, nor it appears plausible that a similar simple analytical formula can be found.
+As will become clear with the illustrative examples below, in this case the ergotropy unitaries $\bar U_\alpha, \alpha =1 \dots K<d$ do not all send the state of the system to one and the same state $\rho'_\alpha$ as in the case of fine-grain measurement, nor generally extract energy from all baths $i=1 \dots N$.
+Thus, Eq. (\ref{eq:top-eta-L-fine}) does not apply in this case, nor does it appear plausible that a similar simple analytical formula can be found.
 Depending on the specific set up, it can be difficult to find the set of unitaries that maximize $\eta^L$ due to its non-linearity, and the problem should be generally treated numerically.

 It is important to remark that using coarse-grain measurements is a way to collect less information, thereby dissipating less heat into the memory bath and increasing efficiency.
 Less information, however, can negatively impact heat extraction from the other baths, thereby reducing work output and decreasing efficiency.
 Thus, there is a trade-off between the cost of gathering information and the gain one can derive from it.
 As we shall see in the examples below, sometimes knowing less can be advantageous.